 The UFMP is part of the Brampton's Grow Green Environmental Master Plan (EMP) and one of the key initiatives to addressing Brampton's 2040 Vision, Community Energy and Emissions Reduction Plan (CEERP) and the target to plant one million trees in Brampton by 2040.

 What is the Urban Forest?

-All trees on both public and private land throughout the Brampton make up this city's urban forest - from trees within valleylands and woodland, to trees in road boulevards and parking lots, on institutional lands and employment lands, and trees planted in yards of residential neighbourhoods.
+All trees on both public and private land in Brampton make up our city's urban forest - from trees within valleylands and woodlands, to trees on roads, boulevards and parking lots, on institutional lands and employment lands, as well as trees planted in yards of residential neighbourhoods.